 Random facts from No Such Thing as a Fish

-Hello and welcome to the No Such Thing as a Fish fact generator.
-This is the place to be for feeding your brain with some random facts.
-Whether they’re about Steven Segal destroying nuclear devices or the way snails use trails.
+Hello and welcome to the No Such Thing as a Fish fact generator, which tries to tickle your brain with some random facts.
+Whether they’re about the smelliest car at the British Motor Museum or about penguin-sized humans.

 The facts are sourced from the overview of NSTAAF, who went to great lengths to keep track of all the facts that the presenters brought with them throughout hundreds of episodes.